LucasJS28/LucasJS28/README.md

 # 💫 About Me:
-I am currently a computer engineering student from Santo Tomas
+I Am Currently a computer engineering student from Santo Tomas

 ## 🌐 Socials: